Your area Not set — showing everywhere

 Bicycle and Pedestrian Advisory Committee Dissolution

-Board position: The board moved to formally disband the committee to allow for a structural reset.
+Board position: The board voted to accept the resignations and formally disband the committee to allow for a structural overhaul.

 medium concern